 The participatory web and Artificial Intelligence have demolished the structure and architecture of cultural mediation that existed before their advent in mainstream society.

-Everything has been flattened first in participatory social media platforms: basically in social media, the profile of any user has gained equal authority online compared to large historical structures such as the Catholic Church or like publishers and newspapers.
+Authrority has been tipped on its head, first in participatory social media platforms, where the profile of any user has the potential to gain equal authority online compared to large historical structures such as the Catholic Church or like publishers and newspapers.

-In the daily enjoyment of content in social media, any post potentially carries equal weight and dignity to another.
+In the daily consultation of content in social media, any post potentially carries equal weight and validity to another.

 Interaction with AI platforms has further disintermediated the educational community, with a powerful truth-telling effect on users, who are attracted by the allure of verisimilitude and structured responses.